Product management: How POLITICO.eu revamped its website… in less than 3 months

 So the first reason for this relaunch is because of internal needs.
 We expanded to the UK five years ago, France 3 years ago and now we’re expanding to Germany, with a Berlin playbook, which launched yesterday!.
 Therefore, we needed to rethink our website to properly support this geographic expansion, with 3 editions, each with their own language and products.

 The second reason is external.
-Even if POLITICO is in a better spot than most , we're all seeing our social traffic decline.
+Even if POLITICO is in a better spot than most publishers, we’re all seeing our social traffic decline.
 We did very well to optimize our Search traffic in English, so we can rank well in the UK or in the US.
-But because we don't have pages with content only in French or German, when it comes to countries where Google prioritizes the local language (like in France or Germany), it's more difficult for us to compete against national newspapers.
+But because we don’t have pages with content only in French or German, when it comes to countries where Google prioritizes the local language (like in France or Germany), it’s more difficult for us to compete against national newspapers.

 > Le Parisien’s new homepage: optimizing editorial and conversion simultaneously